geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 If you're good at the low-level stuff,
 You know, you got to read the NVIDIA driver, figure out, use the I.O. control sniffer, figure out what calls it's making to use CU vid.
 Probably works out to be something like 30 lines.
-And then, yeah, you want to basically, you can kind of hack it in with like a custom UOP now that just magically makes a tensor have an HVAC.
+And then, yeah, you want to basically, you can kind of hack it in with like a custom UOp now that just magically makes a tensor have an HVAC.
 So that's a fun one if you want to play with NVIDIA drivers.
 Matching engine speed bounties.
 These have all been discussed.